 New ideas are not conveyed through reading alone.
 The public wants to see its authors’ faces.
 Countless portraits are circulated.
 Images both project and perpetuate preconceived notions.

 During his lifetime, the portrayals of Mendelssohn – paintings, engravings, and medallions – varied tremendously.
 The earliest miniature, from 1767, depicts the young bestselling author as a Jewish scholar.
 A bust sculpted the last year of his life hails a new Socrates.
 The effect ranges from spiritual to charismatic to naturalistic.
-Till the superstar Einstein burst onto the scene no Jew was ever immortalized as often.
+Images of Moses Mendelssohn were unusually widespread throughout Europe – in the same way that Albert Einstein’s image has become part of present-day popular culture.

 Which Moses do you prefer?
 In the marketplace of critical opinions, everyone is hunting for their own likeness.